Rajbandi/LiskSharp/README.md

 I'm working on this project part time and contributing in my free time.
 Other developers are most welcome if you want to help this project.

 - Standalone server (as window service or background worker) with api, database, delegates and broadcast to other peers.
+- Separate api layer for handling incoming api requests both public and peer from other nodes.
 - Windows native client.
 - Windows 8, phone & 10 apps.
 - Android and IOS(IPhone) native apps ( will be faster than web version).